brunobrolesi/brunobrolesi/README.md

 ### Hi, my name is Bruno Brolesi.
 Welcome to my GitHub! 👋

-- 💻 I'm Full Stack Developer.
+- 💻 I'm a Full Stack Developer, but early in my career I worked with hardware development and microcontroller programming.
 - 🤖 Electronic Engineering Student at Universidade Tecnológica Federal do Paraná.
 - 💚 Full Stack Development Student at Trybe.